Kingdom of Yugoslavia

 The Kingdom of Yugoslavia was a country in Southeast and Central Europe that existed from 1918 until 1941.
-From 1918 to 1929, it was officially called the Kingdom of Serbs, Croats, and Slovenes, but the term "Yugoslavia" (lit.
-'Land of the South Slavs') has been its colloquial name as early as 1922 due to its origins.
-The official name of the state was changed to "Kingdom of Yugoslavia" by King Alexander I on 3 October 1929.
+From 1918 to 1929, it was officially called the Kingdom of Serbs, Croats, and Slovenes and was colloquially known as Yugoslavia (lit.
+'Land of the South Slavs') due to its origins.

-The preliminary kingdom was formed in 1918 by the merger of the provisional State of Slovenes, Croats and Serbs (itself formed from territories of the former Austro-Hungarian Empire, encompassing what is now Bosnia and Herzegovina and most of what are now the states of Croatia and Slovenia) and Banat, Bačka and Baranja (that had been part of the Kingdom of Hungary within Austria-Hungary) with the formerly independent Kingdom of Serbia.
-In the same year, the Kingdom of Montenegro also proclaimed its unification with Serbia, whereas the regions of Kosovo and what is today North Macedonia had become parts of Serbia prior to the unification.
+The preliminary kingdom was formed in late 1918 by the unification of the Kingdom of Serbia, which was previously independent, with the Kingdom of Montenegro, and the territories of the former Austro-Hungarian Empire, mainly the provisional State of Slovenes, Croats and Serbs (encompassing what is now Bosnia and Herzegovina and most of what are now the states of Croatia and Slovenia) as well as Banat, Bačka and Baranja.
+The regions of Kosovo and what is today North Macedonia had become parts of Serbia prior to the unification.

-The state was ruled by the Serbian dynasty of Karađorđević, which previously ruled the Kingdom of Serbia under Peter I from 1903 (after the May Coup) onward.
-Peter I became the first king of Yugoslavia, reigning until his death in 1921.
+The state was ruled by the Serbian dynasty of Karađorđević, which previously ruled the Kingdom of Serbia under Peter I, who became the first king of Yugoslavia, reigning until his death in 1921.
 He was succeeded by his son Alexander I, who had been regent for his father.
-He was known as "Alexander the Unifier" and he renamed the kingdom "Yugoslavia" in 1929.
-He was assassinated in Marseille by Vlado Chernozemski, a member of the Internal Macedonian Revolutionary Organization (IMRO), during his visit to France in 1934.
+In 1929, he established the 6 January Dictatorship, and soon renamed the kingdom Yugoslavia.
+In 1934, the king was assassinated in Marseille by Vlado Chernozemski, a member of the Internal Macedonian Revolutionary Organization (IMRO), during his visit to France.
 The crown passed to his 11-year-old son, Peter.
-Alexander's cousin Paul ruled as Prince regent until 1941, when Peter II came of age.
+Alexander's cousin Paul ruled as Prince regent until 1941, when Peter II came of age following a coup d'etat that reversed Yugoslavia's accession to the Tripartite Pact.
 The royal family flew to London the same year, prior to the country being invaded by the Axis powers.

 In April 1941, the country was occupied and partitioned by the Axis powers.
 A royal government-in-exile, recognized by the United Kingdom and, later, by all the Allies, was established in London.
 In 1944, after pressure from the British Prime Minister Winston Churchill, the King recognized the government of Democratic Federal Yugoslavia as the legitimate government.
 This was established on 2 November following the signing of the Treaty of Vis by Ivan Šubašić (on behalf of the Kingdom) and Josip Broz Tito (on behalf of the Yugoslav Partisans).